ClassicPress/ClassicPress-docs/faq-and-support.md

 Bugs can be reported on the [support forums](https://forums.classicpress.net/c/support) or, if you know how to write a bug report, via GitHub.
 If logging via GitHub, please make sure to follow the template instructions:

-* For issues with ClassicPress itself, [open an issue here](https://github.com/ClassicPress/ClassicPress/issues/new).
+- For issues with ClassicPress itself, [open an issue here](https://github.com/ClassicPress/ClassicPress/issues/new).
-* For issues with the Migration plugin, <a href="[open an issue here](https://github.com/ClassicPress/ClassicPress-Migration-Plugin/issues/new).
+- For issues with the Migration plugin, [open an issue here](https://github.com/ClassicPress/ClassicPress-Migration-Plugin/issues/new).

 ## I need help with something else, what should I do?